Person mit Noise-Cancelling-Kopfhörern

 • Buttons and slider work with gloves

-• IMU sensor reliably pauses when set down
+• IMU sensor pauses reliably when removed

 Pro Sony WH-1000XM6